What is the therapeutic exercise profession?

 The main goal of treatment will be to maximize functional capacity by employing exercise.
-The health care professions of physical therapists, occupational therapists, and speech-language pathologists (among others) may also practice therapeutic exercise as part of their approach to treat disease or disability.
+The healthcare professions of physical therapists, occupational therapists, and speech-language pathologists (among others) may also practice therapeutic exercise to treat disease or disability.

-People who experience injury or illness typically benefit from therapeutic exercise, whether they are injured athletes trying to return to the sport they love, a child with cerebral palsy who experiences muscle spasticity.
+People who experience injury or illness typically benefit from therapeutic exercise, whether they are injured athletes trying to return to the sport they love or a child with cerebral palsy who experiences muscle spasticity.

 An individual recovering from a stroke is trying to maximize the recovery of their lost functional capacity, or even someone trying to decrease their risk of developing cardiovascular disease.

-Therapeutic exercise professionals are health care professionals who use their education and training (including knowledge, therapeutic skills, and critical reasoning) to prevent injury or improve function in individuals who have experienced disease, injury, or disability.
+Therapeutic exercise professionals use their education and training (including knowledge, therapeutic skills, and critical reasoning) to prevent injury or improve function in individuals who have experienced disease, injury, or disability.

-Health care professionals are typically educated in the significant fields of study within their profession (i.e., anatomy, kinesiology, physiology, pathology, etc.).
+Healthcare professionals are typically educated in their profession’s significant fields of study (i.e., anatomy, kinesiology, physiology, pathology, etc.).

 Along with their education, as health care professionals, they are also expected to possess “core competencies,” which are described as those knowledge, skills, and behaviors that professionals should have regardless of their setting.

-Therapeutic exercise core competencies were defined by the American Association of Cardiovascular and Pulmonary Rehabilitation (AACVPR) and the American College of Sports Medicine (ACSM).
+The American Association of Cardiovascular and Pulmonary Rehabilitation (AACVPR) and the American College of Sports Medicine (ACSM) defined therapeutic exercise core competencies.

-1)Examine, interpret and integrate scientific knowledge related to health, fitness, and wellness in a manner applied to clinical exercise testing and prescription.
+1)Examine, interpret, and integrate scientific knowledge related to health, fitness, and wellness as it applies to clinical exercise testing and prescription.

-2)Apply knowledge of movement science, anatomy, kinesiology, and biomechanics to examine, evaluate, and intervene with individuals who have a disorder or disease process.
+2)Apply knowledge of movement science, anatomy, kinesiology, and biomechanics to examine, evaluate, and intervene with individuals with disorders or disease processes.

 3)Design safe and effective therapeutic exercise programs that include warm-up, cool-down, stretching/flexibility training, and strengthening exercises based on the individual’s health and fitness status and specific health/fitness goals.

-4)Integrate physical activity and exercise into therapeutic interventions for populations with cardiac, pulmonary, metabolic, and neuromuscular disease to improve functional capacity and quality of life.
+4)Integrate physical activity and exercise into therapeutic interventions for cardiac, pulmonary, metabolic, and neuromuscular disease populations to improve functional capacity and quality of life.

 5)Use appropriate testing procedures (e.g., cardiorespiratory, strength/resistance, flexibility) to evaluate an individual’s health status and identify areas of susceptibility or risk.